top of page

 transparent final blue logo.PNG

-• Tom Zuba’s books are among my favorites because they are extremely easy to read, like poetry, and are very relatable.
+• Tom Zuba’s books are among my favorite books on grief because they are extremely easy to read, like poetry, and are very relatable.
 You can pick up the book for 2 minutes or 20.
 I received the first book shortly after my daughter died.
 I bought the second book as soon as it came out, later in my grief journey, because I wanted more.

 Permission to Mourn & Becoming Radiant